 This is another title which is sometimes used for St. James the Just (see above).

 James, the brother of Judas

 Here we find a father and son called James.
-Judas18 had a brother named James (this Judas was not the same as Judas Iscariot who betrayed Jesus).
-The brother James was presumably named after his father19.
-Judas was known as Judas Jacobi because his father (Jacobi/James) was well known in the early Church.
+Judas had a brother named James (this Judas was not the same as Judas Iscariot who betrayed Jesus).
+The brother James was presumably named after his father.

 Then there's one more Saint James:

 This poor 15th century Franciscan crusading friar was born in Italy in 1391.
 The Marches in his name has nothing to do with marching crusading soldiers; rather it is the name of the mountainous and hilly region in Italy facing the Adriatic Sea.
 It was here that James preached for some 50 years soon after he was ordained in 1420 and is credited with several miracles.